Alcohol and pancreatitis

 Learn more about pancreatitis and why alcohol causes most chronic cases of the condition.

-Pancreatitis causes serious illness because the pancreas becomes inflamed, potentially causing damage to the cells of this vital organ.
-Alcohol is an important cause.1
+Pancreatitis causes you to become seriously ill because the pancreas becomes inflamed, potentially causing damage to the cells of this vital organ.
+Alcohol is an important cause.2

-If you choose to drink alcohol, limiting your consumption to stay within the Chief Medical Officers’ low risk drinking guidelines (no more than 14 units a week, spread over three or more days with several drink-free days, and no bingeing) means you’re much less likely to develop pancreatitis.2
+If you choose to drink alcohol, sticking to the UK Chief Medical Officers’ (CMOs’) low risk drinking guidelines (no more than 14 units a week, spread over three or more days with several drink-free days, and no bingeing) can lower your risk of alcohol-related harm.3

 If you suddenly develop severe abdominal pain that is not relieved by usual measures, the NHS advises you to see your GP immediately, or if that isn’t possible, call 111 for advice.